soot-oss/SootUp/docs/index.md

 #### Withers instead of Setters

 Due to the immutability goal, many classes do not have setters anymore.
 For example, a `Body` does not have a method `setStmts(List<Stmt> stmts)`.
 Instead, a method called `withStmts(List<Stmt> stmts)` has been added.
 This does not modify the original instance, but returns a copy that has different `stmts` than the original instance.
-This concept of so-called `with`-ers can be found all throughout FutureSoot.
+This concept of so-called `with`-ers can be found all throughout Futuresootup.

 !!! example "A simplified example"